-Be kind to every child you meet, because you don’t know what story they are living through.
+Be kind to every child you meet, because you don’t know what challenging adversities they are living through.
 It’s amazing to me what complicated lives so many children live, and how strong, resilient, and courageous they are.

 Be kind to every child on your street, because you don’t know what’s going on behind closed doors.
 I meet a lot of kids with parents who are depressed, alcoholic, neglectful, distracted, angry, or absent.
 Kids live with parents who fight, yell and curse at each other, are cold towards each other, or who are separated or divorced.
 It is incredibly stressful and painful to live with these sorts of issues as your constant backdrop.